manoj633/stride/README.md

      npm start
      ```

 Now you're ready to conquer your goals!
+Ac
-Access Stride in your web browser.
+cess Stride in your web browser.

 ## Technology Stack